Vets-Who-Code/vets-who-code-app/README.md

 ## What's Under The Hood 🧰

-This app is built using a jam-packed tech stack including:
+This app is built using a modern tech stack including:

--   Tailwind
--   Next.js
+-   Next.js 15
+-   TypeScript
+-   Tailwind CSS
--   Playwright
+-   Playwright for testing
--   Typescript
--   MDX
+-   MDX for content
+-   shadcn/ui components
+-   Server Actions
--   Lerna architecture
+-   Server Components

 ### Our Mission :dart: